Healthy Homes Assessment Akina

 What We Do

-As building inspectors we deal with all the components associated with professional home inspects.
-We’re here to make sure that you make the correct decision when buying your next home.
+As building inspectors we handle all aspects involved in expert house Inspections.
+We’re there to make sure that you make the best choice when it comes to buying your next home.

-We consider your investment to be a serious one We will conduct comprehensive inspections so you won’t receive any expensive or unwelcome unpleasant surprises, so you are able to relax and focus on the fun aspects of buying or owning the house.
+We are serious about your investment, and undertake detailed checks to make sure you don’t encounter any unpleasant or costly expenses, which means you are able to relax and focus on the fun aspects of purchasing or owning the house.

-We offer a wide range of services to make sure you are fully updated on the condition of any property you might be looking to purchase or sell along with other services.
+We offer a wide range of services to make sure that you are fully informed about the condition of any property you might be considering buying or selling along with other services.

-We have a systematic approach to your inspection of your home and the latest software technology which includes digital photos in your report, you are able to actually see any issues discovered.
-Through our detailed report, it is no wonder that we receive so many clients who recommend our services to their family and acquaintances.
+We have a systematic approach to your property inspection and the latest software technology with digital photos embedded into your Report, you are able to actually see any problems that might be found.
+Because of our detailed reporting it is no wonder we receive so many referrals from clients our service to family and friends.

 Highly Trained & Insured Inspection Professionals